SoulSight/Stylus/README.md

 ![xUDT Illustration](res/Figures/xUDT_Illustration.png)

 The key data structure we designed for compact representation of the intermediate results is xTwig.
+There are some examples:

 ![xTwig Examples](res/Figures/xTwig.png)